-Forex Trading in the United Arab Emirates and SCA UAE Forex Brokers
+Forex Trading in the United Arab Emirates, and SCA UAE Forex Brokers

 The aims of the SCA UAE and Forex brokers in the United Arab Emirates

-UAE Forex brokers offer a special kind of trading environment
+UAE Forex brokers offer a special kind of trading environment.

-Traditionally, Forex trading can involve the receipt of interest.
-Particularly when positions are held overnight.
-Sharia law has prohibited this kind of activity.
-That is until a way was devised for Muslim Forex traders to invest funds and not be acting against their religious beliefs.
-A new type of account has been introduced by a large number of Forex brokers known as the interest-free, Riba, or Islamic trading account.
+Traditionally, Forex trading can involve the receipt of interest, particularly when positions are held overnight.
+Sharia law has prohibited this kind of activity; that is until a way was devised for Muslim Forex traders to invest funds and not be acting against their religious beliefs.
+A new type of account has been introduced by a large number of Forex brokers, known as the interest-free, Riba, or Islamic trading account.

 It has always been common practice for brokers to charge interest on overnight positions.
-It is not charged for the broker’s profit, but rather to cover banks fees which often apply for brokers.
+It is not charged for the broker’s profit, but rather to cover banks’ fees that often apply for brokers.
 With an Islamic account, there are no such charges.
-Rather than pay interest, Islamic traders will be charged a service charge or fee for any lots or contracts left open overnight.
+Rather than pay interest, Islamic traders will be charged a service charge or a fee for any lots or contracts left open overnight.
 Some of you are probably saying “Well isn’t that still interest, just with another name?”
 As far as this goes, it will be your own decision as to whether this type of account suits your religious beliefs or not.